 Opening hours: Monday, Tuesday, Thursday to Sunday (9 AM – 9:30 PM); Wednesday (11 AM – 9:30 PM)

 Address: 43 Siloso Beach Walk #01-01 Singapore 099010

 Go on a luxurious Singapore holiday and visit Universal Studios, Singapore flyer, Gardens by the Bay, Marina Life Park, and Marina Bay Sands.
 Packages Inclusive of airport transfer, 4 star hotel stay, breakfast, visa, sightseeing, & more at unbelievably affordable rates!

-2. Sprawl On The Beaches In Sentosa
+2. Sentosa: Sprawl On The Beaches

 The resort island of Sentosa needs no introduction.
 Its theme parks and exhilarating outdoor activities, promising hours of unabashed fun, have long captured the hearts of adventure-seekers.
 Celebrations come in all forms, and at Sentosa, there’s something for everyone – an all-out rave for thousands, a more intimate party with close friends and everything else in between.

 Highlights: Palawan Beach, Siloso Beach, Tanjong Beach, Sentosa Golf Club